rbisschops/homeassistant_old/README.md

   * [OwnTracks](https://home-assistant.io/components/device_tracker.owntracks/) Presence detection is an important part of the home automation.
 OwnTracks is used for Geolocation over MQTT.
   * Interfacing to Home Assistant and used for controlling devices that rely on presence.

-* WiFi and network:
+* Wi-Fi and network:
   * [Netgear Nighthawk](https://www.netgear.nl/home/products/networking/wifi-routers/R7000.aspx), the center of all the networking activities in the house.
-Connects to all devices that require wired networking and to the WiFi AP's.
-Several unmanaged switches are used to connect the devices in the rooms.
+Connects to all devices that require wired networking and to the Wi-Fi AP's.
+Several unmanaged switches are used to connect wired devices in the house.
 The Nighthawk submits the status information of all connected devices to Home Assistant.
 This way I can track if everything is still online.
 Connected mobile phones are tracked for additional presence detection.
   * [Unifi AP AC Lite](https://www.ui.com/unifi/unifi-ap-ac-lite/), the access points I use in the house to support full Wi-Fi coverage for the mobile and Wi-Fi connected devices.

 * Voice control: